juzeon/wp-3d-pony/README.md

 ## Installation

+	cd /path/to/wordpress/wp-content/plugins/
+	git clone https://github.com/juzeon/wp-3d-pony wp-3d-pony

-Download the [ZIP file](https://github.com/juzeon/wp-3d-pony/archive/master.zip) and install it on your wordpress dashboard.
+The activate it on your wordpress dashboard.

+You can also download [this](https://github.com/juzeon/wp-3d-pony/archive/master.zip) ZIP file and extract it to the directory where plugins stored.
+But remember to rename the directory from `wp-3d-pony-master` to `wp-3d-pony` before activation!

 ## Texture